MarselDokubo/mild-pay/README.md

 ## Description

 Mild pay is a one of a kind inclusive subscription platform built for developers to manage cross-continent payments.
+MildPayy promotes inclusivity and ease of access, no matter where people are in the world it is our idea that they get a chance at a fair price.
+With MildPayy you can offer international prices to different international customers based on their monetary value.

 ## Getting Started